COSSAVVU/cossa_learns_python/README.md

 # Links to our Python Related Repositories

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/python/python-original-wordmark.svg" align="right" height="92" width="92"/>
 <a href="https://github.com/COSSAVVU/awesome-python">Awesome Python</a> : A curated list of high-quality Python frameworks, libraries, software, and resources.
-It covers a wide range of categories, including web development, data analysis, machine learning, and more1.
+It covers a wide range of categories, including web development, data analysis, machine learning, and more.
 Perfect for Python developers looking to discover new tools and stay up-to-date with the latest trends.

 ---

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/flask/flask-original-wordmark.svg" align="left" height="92" width="92"/>
 <a href="https://github.com/COSSAVVU/awesome-flask">Awesome Flask</a> : A curated list of awesome Flask resources and plugins.
-It includes third-party extensions for admin interfaces, authentication, database management, and more2.
+It includes third-party extensions for admin interfaces, authentication, database management, and more.
 Ideal for developers using Flask to build web applications and looking for useful tools and libraries.

 ---

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/django/django-plain-wordmark.svg" align="right" height="92" width="92"/>
 <a href="https://github.com/COSSAVVU/awesome-django">Awesome Django</a> : A curated list of awesome Django apps, projects, and resources.
-It features packages for admin interfaces, authentication, content management systems, and more3.
+It features packages for admin interfaces, authentication, content management systems, and more.
 Great for Django developers who want to enhance their projects with well-maintained and mature packages.

 # Roadmap to AI